Resource: aws_s3_bucket_acl#

 Unsupported attributes#

-The following attributes are not currently supported: expected_bucket_owner.
+The following attribute is not currently supported: expected_bucket_owner.

 Import#